FrostyX/frostyx.github.io/_posts/2020-03-07-emacs-browse-at-pagure.md

 layout: post
 title: Emacs - Browse At Pagure
 lang: en
-categories: dev emacs vim pagure
+tags: dev emacs vim pagure
 ---

 TL;DR: Work in Emacs, select some lines, press `M-x browse-at-remote` to open it on pagure.io, and share the URL.